-And almost as easy, this Summer Squash Soup combines readily available ingredients for a simple dish that is the perfect accompaniment to a sandwich (my Heirloom Tomato Sandwich would be ideal) or salad.
+And almost as easy, this Summer Squash Soup combines readily available ingredients for a simple dish that is the perfect accompaniment to a sandwich or salad.
 When I make this soup, I always serve it piping hot, but the beauty of this recipe is that the leftover soup is just as good served chilled.
 Make a big batch, and you’ll be surprised how quickly it disappears.

 - 6 large (about 4 pounds) yellow squash, stems removed and chopped into large chunks

 - 1 large sweet onion, such as Texas Sweet or Vidalia, peeled and chopped

 - 1 quart vegetable stock or light chicken stock